full-path/ridesheet/src/privacy.md

 - Generated manifests are stored in your Google Drive folders
 - Nothing is stored outside your Google account

 **Exception:** When you use address validation or distance calculation features, addresses are sent to Google Maps API.
-This is Google's own service, and the interaction is the same as if you searched for those addresses in Google Maps directly.
+This is Google's own service, and the interaction is the same as if you searched for those addresses and trips in Google Maps directly.

 ## Data Sharing and Third Parties